 If you are hesitant to answer it, well, you already know the answer!

-Let’s elaborate on the pain points to have a better understanding of how this ‘lack’ can impact.
+Let’s elaborate on the pain points to better understand how this ‘lack’ can impact.

 -